Original affluent society: Overview

 Through his thesis on the affluent society, Sahlins deconstructed the then popular notions that hunter-gatherers are primitive and constantly working hard to ward off starvation.
 However, one must take into consideration that there has been much progress in this field since 1966 and that ideas on the category of hunter-gatherer are always shifting, with new paradigms continuously emerging.
 One must also acknowledge that one cannot generalize about hunter-gatherer societies.
 Although they have been pushed to the margins of society, there are still many such societies in the world and they differ greatly from each other.

 "Work time" and "leisure time"

-Sahlins' argument partly relies on studies undertaken by McCarthy and McArthur in Arnhem Land, and by Richard Borshay Lee among the !Kung.
+Sahlins' argument partly relies on studies undertaken by McCarthy and McArthur in Arnhem Land, and by Richard Borshay Lee among the ǃKung.
 These studies show that hunter-gatherers need only work about fifteen to twenty hours a week in order to survive and may devote the rest of their time to leisure.
 Lee did not include food preparation time in his study, arguing that "work" should be defined as the time spent gathering enough food for sustenance.
 When total time spent on food acquisition, processing, and cooking was added together, the estimate per week was 44.5 hours for men and 40.1 hours for women, but Lee added that this is still less than the total hours spent on work and housework in many modern Western households.